-Thinking of getting the Jorhat to Majuli Island ferry in 2018 and wanting times and prices?
+Thinking of getting the Jorhat to Majuli Island ferry in 2021 and wanting times and prices?
 You’ve come to the right place!

 Majuli Island is the largest river island in the world and lies within the Brahmaputra river in Assam.